 My favorite part of the entire trip was exploring the lower town of Grund, which sits on the Alzette River and is at the base of the former fortress surrounding Luxembourg City old town.
 The views along the river are stunning and the views up to the old town are even more spectacular.
 From the entrance to Grund, you can walk up the hill 15 minutes where you’ll find several viewpoints perched on the side of the cliff with some of the bests views of Luxembourg City you’ll find.
 Grund is actually only a 10 minute walk from the old town but don’t make the mistake I did!
 I walked down from the old town to Grund, winding down the roads that switch back and forth.
 I later discovered there’s an elevator that cut my 15 minute journey down the hill to about 30 seconds.
 Just follow the elevator signs pointing to Grund.

-My visit to Luxembourg was great and I was surprised by how much I enjoyed it.
+My visit was great and I was surprised by all things to do in Luxembourg City and by how much I enjoyed.
 It’s one of the few small cities I actually wish I had more time to explore.
 Though one aspect of my visit that did disappoint me was how the city shuts down after 7pm.
 Living in Luxembourg wouldn’t be well suited for me.
 I’m accustomed to big city life in Madrid and the late night habits of Spanish culture, so I was a bit thrown off when I couldn’t find a supermarket or any shops open in the evening.
 Luckily, there are plenty of restaurants and bars in around that are open into the night to feed your appetite for any food or drink!

 Did you enjoy this post?
 You can follow our adventures via email or social media below!